 - Perform actions on Remote Desktop data

-Manage PAM elevations for Windows endpoints
+Manage PEDM elevations for Windows endpoints

-- Full access PAM elevations Windows
+- Full access PEDM elevations Windows

-- Specific access PAM elevations Windows
+- Specific access PEDM elevations Windows

-Manage PAM elevations of macOS endpoints
+Manage PEDM elevations of macOS endpoints

-- Full access PAM elevations Windows
+- Full access PEDM elevations Windows

-- Specific access PAM elevations Windows
+- Specific access PEDM elevations Windows

 - View Hostname groups